rsksmart/tokenbridge/federator/README.md

     mainchain: require('./rsktestnet-kovan.json'),
     sidechain: require('./kovan.json'),
     runEvery: 1, // In minutes,
-    confirmations: 10,// Number of blocks before processing it,
+    confirmations: 10,// Optional: Number of blocks before processing it (only for networks that are not testnet or mainnet),
     privateKey: require('federator.key'),
     storagePath: './db'
 }